MMSayemProdhan/OOP-Project/README.md

-This is my normal calculator develop by JAVA
+This is my non-scientific calculator develop by JAVA